tpoignonec/etherlab_rocker/README.md

 A rocker extension that installs the EtherCAT Master IgH (EtherLab) userspace library from source inside a Docker image and forwards the master device and configuration into the container.

-The extension clones the `stable-1.5` branch from `https://gitlab.com/etherlab.org/ethercat.git`, builds it with `--disable-kernel` (userspace-only), and installs it under `/usr/local/etherlab`.
+The extension clones EtherLab EtherCAT master from `https://gitlab.com/etherlab.org/ethercat.git`, builds it with `--disable-kernel` (userspace-only), and installs it under `/usr/local/etherlab`.

+In addition, the `/dev/EtherCAT<idx>` device is exposed to the container via `--device` and the EtherLab config`/etc/sysconfig/ethercat` is bind-mounted (read-only) into the container automatically.

 ## Prerequisites: kernel module on the host

 Because this extension builds EtherLab with `--disable-kernel`, **no kernel module is compiled inside the container**.
 The `ec_master` kernel module must be built and loaded on the **host** machine before starting the container.
-The userspace library communicates with the master through the `/dev/EtherCAT*` device, which is exposed to the container via `--device`.
+The userspace library communicates with the master through the exposed `/dev/EtherCAT*` device.

-Install and load the kernel module on the host (one-time setup).

-> **Note:** `/etc/sysconfig/ethercat` is bind-mounted read-only into the container automatically by this extension.

 ## Installation